 The root meaning of immigrate is to move into.
 What new realms, beyond geography, are we moving into?
 The Neutron Trail reveals the collective growth of our species as an immigration story — not just from physical place to place, but also from one evolving value system into the next.

-Traversing the Neutron Trail, in community, has opened my heart and helped me to grow profoundly in ways I couldn’t have imagined.
+Traversing the Neutron Trail, in community, has opened my heart and helped me to grow profoundly in ways I could not have imagined.
 I am grateful to my family and the many supporters and fellow Trail walkers I’ve met and continue to meet.
 You motivate me with your penetrating questions.
 You inspire me with your stories about challenging the world to grow in new ways on the Neutron Trail.